russhustle/leetpattern/docs/md/1466_reorder_routes_to_make_all_paths_lead_to_the_city_zero.md

 ## 1466.
-Reorder Routes To Make All Paths Lead To The City Zero
+Reorder Routes to Make All Paths Lead to the City Zero